eGain/egain-android-messaging/eGainMessagingSample/README.md

     delete rootProject.buildDir
 }
 ```
-5. From the `settings.gradle` file, remove the `dependencyResolutionManagement` setting or any `repositoriesModes`.
-This step is contingent based your version of the Android Studio and might not be applicable to all versions.
+5. From the settings.gradle file, remove the dependencyResolutionManagement setting or any repositoriesModes.
+This step is contingent upon your version of the Android Studio and might not be applicable to all versions.
+6. Continue the installation with the Configure SDK steps.

 #### Option 2: SDK Manual Installation
 Use these procedures to manually copy SDK files into your Android project.

-1. Download the latest SDK library from the repository.
+1. Download the latest SDK library from here <AAR>.
-2. In the Android Studio project, go to **File → Project Structure → Dependencies**.
+2. In the Android Studio project, go to `File → Project Structure → Dependencies`.
-3. Under the list of declared dependencies, click the "+" symbol and select **JAR/AAR Dependency**.
+3. Under the list of declared dependencies, click the "+" symbol and select JAR/AAR Dependency.
   ![add AAR image](https://user-images.githubusercontent.com/94654299/151071528-658a59bc-7c8a-4697-ab89-a5e26eb74873.png)

-4. In the Add JAR/AAR Dependency dialog, do the following and click **OK**:
+4. In the Add Jar/Aar Dependency dialog, do the following and click OK:
     1. For Step 1.
 Type the path of the .AAR file you downloaded in step 1.
     2. For Step 2.
 Select the configuration for which you are trying to add the dependency.
 If you want all configurations to have access to the SDK, choose "implementation" configuration.